 Do you experience GI distress during your workouts?
 FODMAPs may be the source.
 The FODMAP diet has been scientifically proven to reduce symptoms in patients suffering from IBS and has been shown in small studies to be effective in reducing GI symptoms in endurance athletes.

 What are FODMAPs?

 Fermentable Oligo-, Di-, Monosaccharides, and Polyols, or FODMAPs, are types of carbohydrates most people have a hard time digesting.
 Oligosaccharides (and Fructans) are found in wheat, rye, onion, garlic, legumes, and pulses.
 Disaccharides include lactose, or the sugar found in dairy products.
 Monosaccharides are found in honey, high fructose corn syrup, and many fruits and veggies including watermelon, apples, cherries, figs, pears, peaches, and plums.
-Finally, polyols are sugar alcohols such as sorbitol and mannitol found naturally in fruits, vegetables, and in artificial sweeteners.
+Finally, polyols are sugar alcohols such as sorbitol and mannitol found naturally in fruits, vegetables, and artificial sweeteners.

 FODMAPs and GI Distress

 So how do these foods affect our GI system?
 These specific types of carbohydrates are not digested and absorbed as well as other sugars, causing them to pass through to the large intestine mostly intact.
 FODMAPs pull water into the large intestine causing diarrhea.
 The bacteria in our gut then ferments FODMAPs which produces gas, bloating, constipation, and pain.

 Low FODMAP Diet